 Congratulations on your mortgage closing!
-Here is a general overview of some information that may be helpful to you and your CPA as you prepare your 2019 tax returns (the return you’ll normally file by April 2020 – but now extended to July 2020 as a result of recent events).
+Here is a general overview of some information that may be helpful to you and your CPA as you prepare your 2021 tax returns (the return you’ll file by April 2022).

 Closing Disclosure Page 2, Section A – If the origination charges on Page 2, Section A of the Closing Disclosure include points paid to your mortgage company in exchange for a lower interest rate, you can deduct those points in the following manner:

 - You can deduct over the life of the mortgage all points paid on the portion of the mortgage proceeds that were not used for home improvements (for example, if you refinance your mortgage to reduce your interest rate, but do not take any cash out for home improvements).